-Undergraduate students complete a General Education program that embodies the mission and values of the University as these are derived from the values of its sponsors, the Congregation of Divine Providence.
+Undergraduate students complete a General Education Program that embodies the mission and values of the University as these are derived from the values of its sponsors, the Congregation of Divine Providence.
 At all of its campuses and through all of its programs from traditional to weekend, evening, and online programs, students prepare to participate in service to their civic, national and global communities and to take responsibility for their continuing intellectual, ethical and aesthetic growth and development.
-Through its distribution requirements and seven Values and Skills areas throughout the curriculum, the General Education program models critical thinking and reasoning in the disciplines covered, requires students to engage actively in the learning process, infuses the values and skills of the disciplines, and focuses on skills and knowledge students will need as citizens of a 21st century democracy.
+Through its general education requirements and five general education competencies throughout the curriculum, the General Education Program models critical thinking and reasoning in the disciplines covered, requires students to engage actively in the learning process, infuses the values and skills of the disciplines, and focuses on skills and knowledge students will need as citizens of a 21st century democracy.